NGC 1808

 NGC 1808 is a barred spiral galaxy located in the southern constellation of Columba, about two degrees to the south and east of Gamma Caeli.
-It was discovered by Scottish astronomer James Dunlop, who described it as a "faint nebula".
+It was discovered on 10 May 1826 by Scottish astronomer James Dunlop, who described it as a "faint nebula".
 The galaxy is a member of the NGC 1808 group, which is part of the larger Dorado Group.

 The morphological classification of this galaxy is (R)SAB(s)a, which indicates a spiral galaxy with a weak-bar around the nucleus (SAB), no ring around the bar (s), an outer ring (R), and tightly-wound spiral arms (a).
 It is inclined by an angle of 57° to the line of sight from the Earth, with the long axis oriented at a position angle of 324°.
 The disk of gas and stars shows a noticeable warp, and there is a pronounced asymmetry in the distribution of neutral hydrogen and H II regions.

 The core region contains a suspected weak active galactic nucleus plus a circumnuclear ring containing star clusters and supernova remnants at a distance of ~280 pc from the center.
 These form a ring of peculiar "hot spots".
 It was formerly identified as a possible Seyfert galaxy, but evidence now points to starburst activity in a ~500 pc radius around the center.
 A probable outflow of gas is directed to the north-east from the nucleus, forming prominent dust lanes.
 The high level of star formation in this galaxy and the nearby NGC 1792 may indicate a recent, distant tidal interaction between the two.

-The type Ia supernova SN 1993af was discovered in November 1993 at 220 arcsecond east and 94 arcsecond north of the galactic nucleus.
+One supernova has been observed in NGC 1808: SN 1993af (type Ia, mag.
+17) was discovered by Marina Wischnjewsky on 15 November 1993 at 220 arcsecond east and 94 arcsecond north of the galactic nucleus.